sanath-narasimhan/academic-static/content/post/OnInt.md

 to build a truly intelligent system.
 The book dwells upon the idea of intelligence of the human brain and the true working of the neurons.
 The key is to understand the working of neurons in the outermost layer of the brain, the **Neocortex**.
 There are about **six columned layers** in the human neocortex, highest in any mammal.
 The neurons are arranged in a set of column vertically and are connected horizontally across a layer.
-This can mostly be accredicted to Vernon Benjamin Mountcastle was Professor Emeritus of Neuroscience at
+This can mostly be accredited to Vernon Benjamin Mountcastle was Professor Emeritus of Neuroscience at
-Johns Hopkins University whose work reveled the true nature and working principles of a neuron in the paper Brain mechanisms for directed attention.
+Johns Hopkins University whose work revealed the true nature and working principles of a neuron in the paper Brain mechanisms for directed attention.

 ![On intelligence](/img/br.PNG)